Adult Education Teacher Education Paths

 Job Outlook and Salary

-Job growth for adult educators is expected to decline, with a six percent decrease in the field anticipated through 2026.
-The job growth for education, training and library occupations in general is projected to increase by nine percent through 2026.
+Job growth for adult educators is expected to decline, with a -12.6% decrease in the field anticipated through 2032, according to the BLS.
 The U.S. Bureau of Labor Statistics projects this data due to the fact that there will continue to be an influx of immigration to the U.S. as well as adults as a whole returning to school.
 The BLS says traditional schooling does not always give some adults the skills they need to find employment, so classes focused upon their special circumstances may be key to their success.
 The BLS also notes that most of these types of positions are part time and full-time positions may be difficult to find.

-Salaries for adult education and literacy teachers is good, and the median annual salary was $50,650 in 2016.
-The BLS says the highest 10 percent of the occupation earned more than $84,740 annually and the best salaries were found in junior colleges, universities and professional trade schools.
+Salaries for adult basic education teachers are good, with the median annual salary at $58,590 in 2021 according to the BLS.
+The BLS also says the highest 10% of the occupation earned more than $97,010 annually.

 Take the Next Steps

 Self-enrichment courses for adults add a great deal to people’s quality of life, and are very popular.
 If you have marketable skills in a particular area, or want to help adults looking to better their lives, you may find it satisfying-personally and monetarily-to teach in these varied education scenarios.

 Get started by finding schools that can help you reach your education goals so you can begin your journey helping others reach theirs.